Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Discussion

-Fig.~\ref{fig:omsigconstraints} and Table~\ref{tab:constraints2} summarize some of the current constraints on the combination $\sigma_8 (\Omega_\mathrm{m}/0.27)^{0.3}$, which is the main degeneracy line in cluster constraints.
+Table~\ref{tab:constraints2} and Fig.~\ref{fig:omsigconstraints} show some current constraints on the combination $\sigma_8 (\Omega_\mathrm{m}/0.27)^{0.3}$, which is the main degeneracy line in cluster constraints.
+This comparison is only meant to be indicative, as a more quantitative comparison would require full consideration of modelling details which is beyond the scope of this work.
 Cosmic shear \citep{kil13}, X-rays \citep{vik09}, and MaxBCG \citep{2010ApJ...708..645R} each have a different slope in $\Omega_\mathrm{m}$, being 0.6, 0.47, and 0.41, respectively (instead of 0.3), as they are probing different redshift ranges.
-We have rescaled when necessary the best value and errors to quote numbers with a pivot $\Omega_\mathrm{m}=0.27$. \citet{Hass13} have derived ``cluster-only'' constraints from ACT by assuming several different scaling laws, shown in blue and dashed blue in Fig.~\ref{fig:omsigconstraints}.
+We have rescaled when necessary the best value and errors to quote numbers with a pivot $\Omega_\mathrm{m}=0.27$. \citet{Hass13} have derived `cluster-only' constraints from ACT by adopting several different scaling laws, shown in blue and dashed blue in Fig.~\ref{fig:omsigconstraints}.
 The constraint assuming the universal pressure profile is highlighted as the solid symbol and error bar.
-For SPT we show the ``cluster-only'' constraints from \citet{2012arXiv1203.5775R}.
-The two error bars of the \Planck\ SZ cluster red point indicate the statistical and systematic ($1-b$ free in the range $[0.7,1.0]$) error bars.
-The figure thus shows good agreement amongst all cluster observations, whether in optical, X-rays, or SZ.
+For SPT we show the `cluster-only' constraints from \citet{Reichardt2012}.
+For our own analysis we show our baseline result for SZ+BAO+BBN with a prior on $(1-b)$ distributed uniformly in $[0.7,1]$.
+The figure thus demonstrates good agreement amongst all cluster observations, whether in optical, X-rays, or SZ.
 Table~\ref{tab:constraints2} compares the different data and assumptions of the different cluster-related publications.